bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Tim Ruffing: 01:15:32

-so when I think like earlier I mentioned that I was looking into some other models with the Pedro recently and I think one of the things he also wants to do is drive this a little bit further to get a simpler, a little bit simpler protocol.
+So when I think like earlier I mentioned that I was looking into some other models with Pedro recently and I think one of the things he also wants to do is drive this a little bit further to get a simpler, a little bit simpler protocol.
 Which also would be computationally a little bit faster at the expense of adding around.

 Max Hillebrand: 01:16:05